unibo-spe/spe-slides/content/04-build-automation/_generator.md

 Inspecting multiple large trees can be difficult
 * A single dependency inspection is available
 * `./gradlew dependencyInsight --dependency <DepName> `
-    * Optionally, fiterable by configuration: `--configuration <ConfName>`
+    * Optionally, filterable by configuration: `--configuration <ConfName>`

 ---

 ## Inspecting dependencies *among tasks*

-When developing plugins or rich builds, the issue of dependencies also affect **tasks**
+When developing plugins or rich builds, the issue of dependencies also affects **tasks**

-Gradle *does not* provide tools to ispect the task graph graphically, but a plugin exists.
+Gradle *does not* provide tools to inspect the task graph graphically, but a plugin exists.

 {{< github owner="dorongold" repo="gradle-task-tree" from=20 to=22 language=kotlin >}}